 1. Don't just run (cross-train!)

-If you want to become a better runner, you’ll want to add other forms of exercise into your routine other than just running.
-Cross-training with exercises like weight lifting, yoga, cycling, and swimming allow you to improve endurance, avoid injury, and find more power, speed, and stability on the run.
-It's up to you to decide which types of cross-training work best for you, but we suggest keeping these two things in mind...
+If you want to become a better runner, try adding other forms of exercise into your routine other than just running.
+Cross-training with exercises like cycling, swimming, or strength training allow you to improve your fitness while decreasing your risk of injury.
+It's up to you to decide what type of cross-training works best for your needs, but I suggest finding an activity or activities that include:

-- Find ways to strengthen your core.
-Your "core" compromises the muscles in your torso and hips that help you maintain good posture, create movement and power, and stay balanced.
-A strong core helps you run in a more upright, controlled fashion with less energy wasted from excessive movement from your arms and legs.
-Check out our in-app library of resistance training programs that include core-strengthening exercises and more.
-Workouts like yoga and pilates are also great workouts for building core strength.
+- Core strengthening: your "core" compromises the muscles in your torso and hips that help you maintain good posture, create movement and power, and stay balanced.
+A strong core helps you run in a more upright, controlled fashion.
+This means you save energy by reducing excessive movement from your arms and legs.
+Not sure where to start?
+Check out our app or coaching services for a whole library of strength training workouts that target your core and the rest of your body.

-- Make sure you’re not overdoing it.
-Not every cross-training workout needs to be intense, especially when paired with a high mileage or intense week of running.
-This can lead to burnout or an unwanted injury.
+- Balance: Not every cross-training workout needs to be intense, especially when paired with a high mileage or an intense week of running.
+Constantly pushing your body to the limit can be a recipe for injury and burnout.
 You can still reap the benefits of many forms of cross-training without going "all out" each session.
+A gentle yoga class or an easy bike ride, for example, may be exactly what your body needs.

 2. Warm up and cool down

-Although it might not seem that important, spending an extra 5-10 minutes to warm up and cool down before/after each workout can make a big difference in your running performance (both in the short-term and long-term).
+Although it might not seem that important, spending an extra 5-10 minutes to warm up and cool down before and after each workout can make a big difference in your running performance.

 Warming up helps you get more out of your workout and reduce the risk of injury.
-While warming up, avoid static stretches and opt for more dynamic movements such as knee hugs, butt kicks, and walking lunges.
-Dynamic stretching helps warm up your body and move your muscles and joints through their full range of motion.
+While warming up, avoid static stretches that hold a position for 30 seconds or longer.
+Instead, opt for more dynamic stretches such as knee hugs, butt kicks, and walking lunges that move your muscles and joints through their full range of motion and slowly increase your heart rate.

 Cooling down helps begin the recovery process.
-Bring your heart rate down with 5-10 minutes of light jogging or walking, then stretch for at least 5 minutes.
+Bring your heart rate down with 5-10 minutes of light jogging or walking, then stretch for a few minutes.
 After runs, it's important to focus on stretching your hips, legs (quads, hamstrings, calves), and butt.

 3. Add variety to your runs